-- 9. (a) In Palampur, about one third of the 450 families are landless - (b) In Palampur, there are 60 families of medium and large farmers who cultivate more than 5 hectares of land. - (c) The minimum wages for a farm labourer set by the government is ₹ 300 per day (March 2017), but Dala gets only ₹ 160. - (d) Dairy is a common activity in many families of Palampur.
+- 14. (a) In Palampur, about one third of the 450 families are landless. - (b) In Palampur, there are 60 families of medium and large farmers who cultivate more than 5 hectares of land.

+- (c) The minimum wages for a farm labourer set by the government is ₹ 300 per day (March 2017), but Dala gets only ₹ 160. - (d) Dairy is a common activity in many families of Palampur. - Ans. (b) In Palampur, there are 60 families of medium and large farmers who cultivate more than 5 hectares of land.
-10. The fertility of soil is associated with the Green Revolution due to increased use of chemical fertilisers, in many areas.

-Ans: In many areas, Green Revolution is associated with the loss of soil fertility due to increased use of chemical fertilisers.
+- 15. The fertility of soil is associated with the Green Revolution due to increased use of chemical fertilisers, in many areas. - Ans.
+In many areas, Green Revolution is associated with the loss of soil fertility due to increased use of chemical fertilisers.

-11. Land, labour, capital and entrepreneurship are known as factors of production.

-- 12. Green Revolution is associated with the loss of soil fertility due to increase in use of chemical fertilisers - 13.
+- 16. Land, labour, capital and entrepreneurship are known as factors of production. - 17.
+Green Revolution is associated with the loss of soil fertility due to increase in use of chemical fertilisers. - 18.
 Physical capital is the amount of money or assets that are invested in business.

-- 14. Name any three sources of irrigation in Palampur. - Ans: Tanks, tube-wells and canals are three sources of irrigation in Palampur. - 15.
-What is the meaning of 'capital' with respect to agriculture? - Ans: The meaning of 'capital' with respect to agriculture is physical capital, i.e. the variety of inputs required at every stage during production. - 16.
-Define yield.
+- 19. Name any three sources of irrigation in Palampur. - Ans.
+Tanks, tube-wells and canals are three sources of irrigation in Palampur. - 20.
+What is the meaning of 'capital' with respect to agriculture? - Ans.
+The meaning of 'capital' with respect to agriculture is physical capital, i.e. the variety of inputs required at every stage during production. - 21.
+Why did soil fertility decline in the erstwhile Green Revolution areas? - Ans.
+In many regions, the Green Revolution contributed to a decline in soil fertility.
+This was primarily due to the excessive use of chemical fertilisers, which depleted soil nutrients over time. - 22.
+How is fixed capital different from working capital? - Ans.
+Fixed capital includes long-term assets like tools, machines, and buildings, used over many years in production.
+In contrast, working capital includes raw materials and money, which are consumed during production.